jonniek/mpv-playlistmanager/README.md

   - Moves the cursor down in playlist, if at last entry loops to start of playlist.
 - __removefile__(Backspace)
   - Removes the file currently selected with the cursor from the playlist
-- __jumptofile__(Enter)
+- __playfile__(Enter)
-  - Opens the file currently selected with the cursor, if cursor on playing file, jump to next file
+  - Opens the file currently selected with the cursor, if cursor on playing file, open the next file
-- __selectfile__(RIGHT)
+- __selectfile__(RIGHT or LEFT)
   - Selects or unselects the file under the cursor
   - When moving the cursor the selected file will follow, allowing reordering of the playlist
-- __unselectfile__(LEFT)
+- __unselectfile__(no default bind)
   - Unselects the file under the cursor if it was selected
+- __closeplaylist__(ESC)
+  - closes the playlist if it is open

 Dynamic keybinds will only work when playlist is visible.
 There is a setting toggle to change them to static ones.
-You can override keybindings by their names above by adding the following in your input.conf `ctrl+J script-binding jumptofile`.
-Dynamic keybindings can be rebound in the settings to avoid overriding other conflicting keybinds.
+You can override keybindings by their names above by adding the following in your input.conf `SPACE script-binding showplaylist`.
+However, Dynamic keybindings should be rebound in the settings to avoid overriding other conflicting keybinds and to support multiple keys per bind.

 There is also a few script messages you can send to control the script:
 `KEY script-message playlistmanager command value value2`